Federal Government Utility Stores Privatization

 Why Are 1,700 Utility Stores Closing?

 The privatization plan includes utility stores in the government’s sell-off list.
-However, the process was delayed due to the non-completion of a biennial audit.
-Officials confirmed that the audit is expected to be completed by August 2025.
+However, the process faced delays because officials had not completed the biennial audit.
+They now expect to finish the audit by August 2025.
 Currently, Pakistan has over 3,200 utility stores, out of which 1,700 are incurring heavy losses.
-The decision has been taken to shut down these loss-making stores to reduce financial strain on the government.
+The government has decided to shut down these loss-making stores to ease its financial burden.

 Impact on Employees